sveltejs/kit/documentation/docs/05-modules.md

 Because of that, the stores are not free-floating objects: they must be accessed during component initialisation, like anything else that would be accessed with `getContext`.

 - `getStores` is a convenience function around `getContext` that returns `{ navigating, page, session }`.
-Most of the time, you won't need to use it.
+Use this to synchronously get the stores during component or page initialization, so that it can be manipulated asynchronously later.
+This can be safely ignored if the stores are only accessed with the `$`-prefix syntax.

 The stores themselves attach to the correct context at the point of subscription, which means you can import and use them directly in components without boilerplate.